AMSP-04/NETN-LOG/NETN-LOG.md

     Requests for specific types of services are defined as subclasses to `RequestService` and include parameters for detailing the requirements of the request.
 These requests may consist of information when, where and how the service should be delivered.

-2. If the time, specified in the `RequestTimeOut` parameter, pass without an offer is received, the consumer shall cancel the service using `CancelRequest`.
+2. If the time, specified in the `RequestTimeOut` parameter, pass, without an offer is received, the consumer shall cancel the service using `CancelRequest`.
 A `RequestId` parameter is required and indicates which service to cancel.
 After the cancellation, the logistics service pattern ends.

 3. Offers are sent by potential providers using `OfferService` with a required parameter `RequestId` referencing the requested service and a unique `OfferId`.
 Using the optional parameter `OfferType`, the provider indicates if the offer matches the request, if the offer is modified, or if the provider is not able to make an offer.
 Optional parameters for `ProvidingEntity` and `OfferTimeOut` can be provided.